 Other “Key” islands

 We took a drive over to Big Pine Key to see a Nature Preserve.
-We saw several alligators and also several of the small Key Deer that roam around the island.
+We saw several alligators and also several of the small Key Deers that roam around the island.
 The deer are everywhere!
 We stopped for dinner on Sugar Loaf key and ate at Mangrove Mama’s.

 Overall thoughts: If we ever visit Key West again (which we probably will at some point) a few things we will do differently.